18 Spectacular Spots To See SoCal Spring Wildflowers

 200 Palm Canyon Dr., Borrego Springs, CA 92004

 Anza-Borrego Desert State Park is the largest state park in California.
-As of March 7th, “there are some areas of sand verbena, desert sunflowers and desert primrose along the eastern portion of Henderson Canyon Road.”
-You can check their interactive map and their social media for the most current bloom status.
+This spring, there should be some areas of sand verbena, desert sunflowers, and desert primrose along the eastern portion of Henderson Canyon Road.
+You can check their interactive map and social media for the most current bloom status.

 Joshua Tree National Park